Golgrax/environment/docs/guides/process-controller.md

 #### Behavior

-* Internally uses `process.kill(pid, 0)` — a harmless signal used only to test existence.
+* Internally uses `process.kill(pid, 0)`, a harmless signal used only to test existence.
 * Handles `ESRCH` (no process found) and `EPERM` (permission denied, but alive) cases.

 #### Best Practices

 * Works reliably on all major platforms (Windows, Linux, macOS).
-* Do not call this too frequently on short-lived processes — polling too fast may waste resources.
+* Do not call this too frequently on short-lived processes,  polling too fast may waste resources.

 ---